arielherself/espresso/README.md

 ## 2023 in preview: An end to the war on drugs in Latin America?

+<em>This week we are looking ahead to next year’s big stories.
+Today, what will be shaping the Americas?</em>

 The relationship between Latin America and the superpower to the north has never been easy.
 In 2023, as recently elected leftist leaders begin to implement their policies, tensions could mount over perennial questions of security and migration, [especially](https://te.arielherself.xyz/the-world-ahead/2022/11/18/is-it-the-end-of-the-war-on-drugs-in-latin-america) over the “war on drugs”, launched by President Richard Nixon in 1971.

 Ideas about liberalising cocaine are gaining traction in Colombia.
 The country’s first leftist president, Gustavo Petro, has advocated negotiating with gangs, protecting poor farmers who plant coca and regulating cocaine consumption for medical use.
 Even a small experiment in decriminalising the drug’s production there could have huge implications for America’s “prohibition model”.
 Colombia[ produces 60%](https://te.arielherself.xyz/international/2022/10/13/booming-cocaine-production-suggests-the-war-on-drugs-has-failed) of the world’s supply of cocaine, and North America is the largest consumer.
 The Mexican government, meanwhile, has made it hard for the US Drug Enforcement Administration to operate, according to a former American official.
 Five decades after Nixon launched his war, Latin America is listening to its northern neighbour less than ever.

 ## 2023 in preview: Lula’s return will be difficult

+<em>This week we are looking ahead to next year’s big stories.
+Today, what will be shaping the Americas?</em>

 After four disastrous years under Jair Bolsonaro, Brazil will have a [new president](https://te.arielherself.xyz/the-world-ahead/2022/11/18/lulas-second-term-as-brazils-president-will-be-difficult) in 2023: Luiz Inácio Lula da Silva, a leftist who held the job between 2003 and 2010.
 Lula wants to fight climate change, restore legitimacy to Brazil’s embattled institutions and pursue left-wing economic and social agendas.